s-ben/dcrdocs/docs/advanced/atomic-swap.md

 The smart contracts used in this case are not necessarily Turing-complete smart contracts (like in the system of Ethereum).
 Smart contracts also exist in the system of Bitcoin or Decred, or any other cryptocurrency.
 The scripting languages of these cryptocurrencies are not Turing-complete, which is intentionally designed like this to avoid loops, which would create security vulnerabilities.
 For an atomic swap, a cryptocurrency must have the 'OP_CHECKLOCKTIMEVERIFY' opcode, which makes a timelock possible.
-The other prerequisite is that they need to have the same hash algorithm.
+The other prerequisite is that they need to have the same hash function.

 ---